hyvor/laradocs/README.md

 ## Usage

 After installation you need to publish it's assets and configurations file using following commands to make it customizable.
+You can define multiple documentation by using several arrays in config.
+Each array represents seperate configurations for specific documentation of your application.

 The `route` key in the configuration file is the subdomain given by Laradocs to the documentation.
 You cannot use your application without that subdomain route key.